-1. Monmouth Medical Center

-300 Second Ave, Long Branch, NJ 07740

-Emergency Care: 732-923-7300/7328
+Monmouth Medical Center 300 Second Ave, Long Branch, NJ 07740 Emergency Care: 732-923-7300/7328 barnabashealth.org/Monmouth-Medical-Center.aspx

-barnabashealth.org/Monmouth-Medical-Center.aspx

-2. 180 Turning Lives Around
+180 Turning Lives Around

+Hazlet, NJ

-Hazlet, NJ Sexual Assault Hotline - 1888-264-RAPE (7273) or 732-264-RAPE 180nj.org
+Sexual Assault Hotline - 1-888-264-RAPE (7273) or 732-264-RAPE

+180nj.org
-3. Rape, Abuse, and Incest National Network (RAINN)

-National Sexual Assault Hotline - 1800-656-HOPE rainn.org/get-help/national-sexual-assault-hotline

-4. NJ Coalition Against Sexual Assault (NJCASA)

-24 Hour State Hotline - 1-800-601-7200 njcasa.org/sexual-violence-nj/sexual-violence-programs

-National Coalition Against Domestic Violence 1-303-839-1852
+- Rape, Abuse, and Incest National Network (RAINN) National Sexual Assault Hotline 1-800-656-HOPE rainn.org/get-help/national-sexual-assault-hotline - NJ Coalition Against Sexual Assault (NJCASA) 24-Hour State Hotline 1-800-601-7200 njcasa.org/sexual-violence-nj/sexual-violence-programs - National Coalition Against Domestic Violence 1-303-839-1852

-XV.
-Police

-- 1. Monmouth University Police 732-571-4444

-- Long Branch Police Department 732-222-1000

-- West Long Branch Police Department 732-229-5000

-- 4. Ocean Township Police Department 732-531-1800

-- 5. Emergencies

-Dial 911

 XVI.
-Prevention and Awareness Programs
+POLICE

-The University sponsors educational programs to promote awareness of all forms of sexual misconduct throughout the year.
-Specific programs are included during New Student Orientation and twice a year in the fraternity and sorority education program.
-All incoming freshman students are required to complete our online educational program, Not Anymore.
+- Monmouth University Police 732-571-4444 - 2.
+Long Branch Police Department 732-222-1000 - 3.
+West Long Branch Police Department 732-229-5000 - 4.
+Ocean Township Police Department 732-531-1800 - 5.
+Emergencies Dial 911 programs are included during New Student Orientation and twice a year in the fraternity and sorority education program.
+All incoming first-year students are required to complete our online educational program, Not Anymore.
 The program is made available to all students and employees and participation is strongly encouraged.
-This program focuses on consent, bystander intervention and healthy relationships.
-Annually, a week of educational programming is held on campus called Hawks United Week.
+This program focuses on consent, bystander intervention, and healthy relationships.
+Annually, a week of educational programming called Hawks United Week is held on campus.
 Programming during this week focuses on the prevention and awareness of sexual misconduct on our campus.
-During this week presentations and performances are held as well as passive programming.
+During this week, presentations and performances are held as well as passive programming.
 The topics addressed during this week include but are not limited to sexual assault, domestic violence, dating violence, stalking, and bystander intervention.
-In addition, programs will be conducted by the Office of Counseling and Psychological Services, the Office of Equity and Diversity, the Office of Student Life and Residential Life.
-Printed material on the subject will also be distributed to all incoming first-year residential students at move in and at ID pick up for commuter students.
+In addition, programs will be conducted by the Office of Counseling and Psychological Services, the Office of Equity and Diversity, the Office of Student Life, and Residential Life.
+Printed material on the subject will also be distributed to all incoming first-year residential students at move-in and at ID pickup for commuter students.
 Information will also be available in the Office of Student Life, Health Services, Office of Equity and Diversity, and the Office of Counseling and Psychological Services.
-Further information on the Sexual Assault Policy and Procedures may be obtained by contacting the Offices of Student Life, University Police, The Office of Equity and Diversity, and the Office of Judicial Affairs.
+Further information on the Sexual Assault Policy and Procedures may be obtained by contacting the Offices of Student Life, University Police, the Office of Equity and Diversity, and the Office of Judicial Affairs.